GardeningTool/Mercury/README.md

 # Mercury
 An opensource &amp; featureful AntiCheat base

-## Authors
+## Credits

-- Gardening_Tool (George)
-- Numzskull (Vaziak)
-- Credits to sim0n for letting me use some of his math utilities and letting me use parts of his collision tracker

-More features will be added soon
+- Dualzz (Collision tracking)
+- Sim0n (Math stuff)

+I work on Mercury in my free time, and will likely be adding more checks in soon.